New Firstlight Network pricing from 1 April 2025

 Q. What were the considerations when setting the new pricing for the year?

-A. Considerations when setting this pricing include the Consumer Price Index, the Commerce Commission’s DPP3 Price Path, power usage across the region, cost of service, and a move to increasing the fixed proportion of revenue from line charges.
+A. Considerations when setting this pricing include the Commerce Commission’s DPP4 Price Path, power usage across the region, cost of service and factors like inflation and high interest rates are driving costs higher.
+A move to increasing the fixed proportion of revenue from line charges is also a factor.

 Q. What are the key pricing changes for domestic customers?

-A. For low domestic users (under 8,000 kWh a year), the fixed charge portion of Firstlight Network’s line charges is increasing 33%, from 45c to 60c per day, reflecting government regulations.
-The average overall increase for the Firstlight Network part of their power bill will be 11.4%, or $6.70 per month.
+A. For low domestic users (under 8,000 kWh a year), the fixed charge portion of Firstlight Network’s line charges is increasing 25%, from 60c to 75c per day, reflecting government regulations.
+The average overall increase for the Firstlight Network part of their power bill will be 20.2%, or $13 per month.

 Q. What are the key pricing changes for commercial customers?